haleypgit/ai-retention-decision-support/README.md

 data/raw/online_retail_II.csv
 ```

-The raw dataset is not included in this repository because of file size and reproducibility considerations.
+Note: The dataset is not included in this repository due to size and reproducibility considerations.

-### 4. Run the Notebooks in Order
+### 4. Run the Notebooks (in order)

-Run the notebooks in this sequence:

 ```text
 01_data_cleaning.ipynb